top of page

 -

 What will happen during the actual euthanasia procedure?After your pet is completely sedated, Dr. Kim may shave an area for IV access.
 Depending on your pet’s condition or species, a different route may be chosen that will deliver the medication (such as in the abdomen).
 The final injection is given slowly and is an overdose of sodium pentobarbital.
 This drug works by triggering unconsciousness, which stops brain function.
 When the brain stops telling the body what to do, the lungs and heart stop working.
 Breathing ceases and the heart stops pumping.
 Your pet is completely unconscious and anesthetized, so they are unaware when this happens.
 Sometimes this happens quickly, and sometimes this happens more gradually.
-Occasionally your pet will need an extra dose of medication.
+Dr. Kim always administers more drug than is likely needed for your pet.
+Rarely, a pet will need an extra dose of medication.

 -